Michael Avenatti: Stormy Daniels 2011 Threat May Be Linked To Donald Trump's Failed MMA League, Lawyer Hints

 — Jason K. Morrell (@CNNJason) April 17, 2018

 During the final week of April, FBI agents questioned Emeliankeno in his Chicago hotel room.
-The subject of that interview has not been made public, but the FBI agents questioned the 41-year-old MMA star less than three weeks after federal agents raided Cohen’s office, home and New York hotel room — seizing thousands of documents including material relating to the Daniels payoff.
+The subject of that interview has not been made public, but the FBI agents questioned the 41-year-old MMA star less than three weeks after federal agents raided Cohen’s office, home, and New York hotel room, seizing thousands of documents including material relating to the Daniels payoff.

-In his interview with The Daily Beast, Avenatti said that he has narrowed the list of possible threat suspects down to just a few.
+In his interview with the Daily Beast, Avenatti said that he has narrowed the list of possible threat suspects down to just a few.

 “We’ve offered a $131,000 reward.
 And we’ve received thousands of leads in response to the release of the sketch,” Aventaii said.
 “Many of those were dismissed pretty quickly.
 I would classify it as about 300-400 that have deserved serious inquiry.
 From that group, there has emerged two to four individuals that we’re taking a really hard look at right now.”

-Trump was not a presidential candidate in 2011, but he had publicly speculated about a possible run for president and Cohen created a website titled ShouldTrumpRun.org.
+Trump was not a presidential candidate in 2011, but he had publicly speculated about a possible run for president and Cohen created a website titled, ShouldTrumpRun.org.
 One poll showed that if Trump had declared his candidacy at that time, he would have become the instant frontrunner for the 2012 Republican nomination.